frostburnspirit/Music-Taste-Identifier/README.md

 # Music-Taste-Identifier

-A website for the made-up company "Spotifry" which identifies the user's music taste through a test using the Spotify API
+A website for the made-up company "Frostifry" which identifies the user's music taste through a test using the Spotify API